Oxford Computer Training provides the only comprehensive training course for Azure AD Connect (now Microsoft Entra Connect).

 That’s it for now – let us know if you need further information on these or other topics relating to Azure AD Connect.

-Our Azure AD Connect training courses get great feedback from students.
+Our Microsoft Entra Connect training courses get great feedback from students.

-There is so much more to Azure AD Connect that meets the eye or is covered in Microsoft documentation!
+There is so much more to Azure AD Connect (now Microsoft Entra Connect) that meets the eye or is covered in Microsoft documentation!
 This Masterclass effortlessly strips away Azure AD Connect’s veneer of simplicity to explore and demonstrate important technical details.
 Chris, IT Consultant, Australia